What Should You Do After an Aviation Crash?

 - Investigating your claim: As mentioned previously, any photographs, notes, observations, and other documentation you may have collected at the crash site may prove invaluable in helping your lawyer investigate your case.
 Don’t discredit any detail as being too minor.
 A highly experienced aviation attorney will be able to identify how a seemingly insignificant piece of information may provide a major clue.
 Accident reports from the FAA, NTSB, and other authorities may contain information essential to your case and your lawyer will have to access those reports.
 If official reports determine that the crash involved violations of U.S. regulations, then the government may assess civil or criminal penalties.
 An experienced lawyer will know how these reports matter to your case.

-- Building your case: Beasley Allen will work to collect evidence that supports your aviation accident case.
+- Building your case: Beasley Allen will work to collect evidence that supports your aviation crash case.
 In addition to the information and materials you provide, we may reach out to other passengers and witnesses for corroborating evidence.
 We will also obtain letters, emails, and other communications from the aircrafts’ owner and operator, take legal measures to preserve black box recordings, and hire aviation experts and professionals who can testify in support of your claim.

 - Determining Liability: Once the cause of the crash is determined, Beasley Allen will determine what parties are liable for your accident.
 Year after year, pilot error or other human error is the most common cause of airplane and helicopter crashes.
 For instance, the pilot may have made a fatal decision to fly into a heavy storm or fog bank or may have failed to properly read or use the aircraft’s instruments (operator liability).
 Or, the aircraft’s mechanic may have failed to inspect and repair a component of the aircraft, clearing it to fly with dangerous flaws (negligence).
 In such cases, the airline may be held liable.
 In cases where a defective or damaged aircraft component caused the crash, the aircraft manufacturer and the maker of the faulty component may be held liable (product liability).
 Lawsuits involving aircraft defects generally lead to substantially higher recoveries for plaintiffs.
 Beasley Allen’s legal team has the skill and expertise to determine whether you can seek compensation from the aircraft’s manufacturers.